-GASB Statement No. 75 - In June 2015, GASB issued Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
-This standard's primary objective is to improve accounting and financial reporting by state and local governments for postemployment benefits other than pensions.
-The Statement is effective for periods beginning after June 15, 2017.
+GASB Statement No. 84 - In January 2017, GASB issued Statement No. 84, Fiduciary Activities.
+The objective of this Statement is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
+This Statement establishes criteria for identifying fiduciary activities of all state and local governments.
+The Statement is effective for reporting periods beginning after December 15, 2018.